MeeshCompBio/WorkingWithC-/README.md

 ### Overloading functions
 * You give twor or more different definitions for the same funcitons in C++ (overloading)
 * when you overload a function name, the function delarations for the two different definitions must differ in thier formal parameters
+* C++ will automatically overload a function if for instance you define funtion with type double, but use input an int
 ```cpp
 double ave (double n1, double n2)
 {